dgt12/dgt12.github.io/_pages/about.md

 **I am moving to the UK in August 2024 and am actively seeking a role in Data Science or Software Engineering.** Feel free to reach out if you have any opportunities or would like to know more!

 In my spare time, I enjoy reading, travelling, playing games (but weirdly, not gaming), exploring the outdoors and generally keeping active.
 Did I mention I have a chocolate addiction?
-My family and friends can attest to my razor-sharp wit and likeability (not to mention my modesty).
+My family and friends can attest to my razor-sharp wit and likeability, not to mention my modesty!

 As a self-professed language nerd from Aotearoa, I have researched aspects of New Zealand English (NZE) and [te reo Māori](http://www.maorilanguage.info/mao_lang_desc1.html).
 Check out [Kiwi Words](https://kiwiwords.cms.waikato.ac.nz/) for more information about related projects.